-EXHIBIT NO. EXHIBIT INDEX 1.1 Form of Underwriting Agreement 3.1 Third Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Amendment to Third Amended and Restated Certificate of Incorporation of the Registrant 3.3 Form of Fourth Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 By-laws of the Registrant, as currently in effect 3.5 Form of Amended and Restated By-laws (to be effective upon the closing of this offering) 4.1 Form of Specimen Common Stock Certificate 4.2 Second Amended and Restated Investors' Rights Agreement among the Registrant and certain of its stockholders, dated January 9, 2018 4.3 Warrant to Purchase Stock issued to Silicon Valley Bank, dated June 23, 2017
+EXHIBIT NO. EXHIBIT INDEX 1.1 Form of Underwriting Agreement 3.1 Third Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Amendment to Third Amended and Restated Certificate of Incorporation of the Registrant (to be adopted prior to the effectiveness of this registration statement) 3.3 Form of Fourth Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 By-laws of the Registrant, as currently in effect 3.5 Form of Amended and Restated By-laws (to be effective upon the closing of this offering) 4.1 Form of Specimen Common Stock Certificate 4.2 Second Amended and Restated Investors' Rights Agreement among the Registrant and certain of its stockholders, dated January 9, 2018 4.3 Warrant to Purchase Stock issued to Silicon Valley Bank, dated June 23, 2017

-EXHIBIT NO. EXHIBIT INDEX 5.1 Opinion of Goodwin Procter LLP 10.1# 2015 Amended and Restated Stock Option and Grant Plan, as amended, and forms of award agreements thereunder 10.2 2018 Stock Option and Incentive Plan and forms of award agreements thereunder (to be effective upon the effectiveness of this registration statement) 10.3# Senior Executive Cash Incentive Bonus Plan 10.4 Form of Indemnification Agreement 10.5† Exclusive License Agreement, by and between the Registrant and University Health Network, dated November 4, 2016, as amended 10.6† License Agreement, by and between the Registrant and BioMarin Pharmaceutical Inc., dated August 31, 2017 10.7† Exclusive License Agreement, by and among the Registrant, Stefan Karlsson and Maria Dahl, dated January 30, 2017 10.8† License Agreement, by and between the Registrant and GenStem Therapeutics, Inc., dated October 2, 2017 10.9# Amended and Restated Employment Agreement, by and between the Registrant and Geoff MacKay (to be effective upon the closing of this offering) 10.10# Amended and Restated Employment Agreement, by and between the Registrant and Nerissa Kreher, M.D. (to be effective upon the closing of this offering) 10.11# Amended and Restated Employment Agreement, by and between the Registrant and Katina Dorton (to be effective upon the closing of this offering) 10.12 Lease Agreement, dated as of January 12, 2018, by and between the Registrant and ARE-MA Region No. 59, LLC 10.13 Loan and Security Agreement, by and among the Registrant and Silicon Valley Bank, dated June 23, 2017 10.14# 2018 Employee Stock Purchase Plan (to be effective upon the effectiveness of this registration statement) 21.1 Subsidiaries of the Registrant 23.1 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney 99.1 Consent of Director Nominee
+EXHIBIT NO. EXHIBIT INDEX 5.1 Opinion of Goodwin Procter LLP 10.1# 2015 Amended and Restated Stock Option and Grant Plan, as amended, and forms of award agreements thereunder 10.2# 2018 Stock Option and Incentive Plan and forms of award agreements thereunder (to be effective upon the effectiveness of this registration statement) 10.3# Senior Executive Cash Incentive Bonus Plan 10.4# Form of Indemnification Agreement 10.5† Exclusive License Agreement, by and between the Registrant and University Health Network, dated November 4, 2016, as amended 10.6† License Agreement, by and between the Registrant and BioMarin Pharmaceutical Inc., dated August 31, 2017 10.7† Exclusive License Agreement, by and among the Registrant, Stefan Karlsson and Maria Dahl, dated January 30, 2017 10.8† License Agreement, by and between the Registrant and GenStem Therapeutics, Inc., dated October 2, 2017 10.9# Amended and Restated Employment Agreement, by and between the Registrant and Geoff MacKay (to be entered into in connection with this offering) 10.10# Amended and Restated Employment Agreement, by and between the Registrant and Nerissa Kreher, M.D. (to be entered into in connection with this offering) 10.11# Amended and Restated Employment Agreement, by and between the Registrant and Katina Dorton (to be entered into in connection with this offering) 10.12 Lease Agreement, dated as of January 12, 2018, by and between the Registrant and ARE-MA Region No. 59, LLC 10.13 Loan and Security Agreement, by and among the Registrant and Silicon Valley Bank, dated June 23, 2017 10.14# 2018 Employee Stock Purchase Plan (to be effective upon the effectiveness of this registration statement) 21.1 Subsidiaries of the Registrant 23.1 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included in page II-6)